JohnMorphy/PDFLayoutTextStripper/README.md

 # PDFLayoutTextStripper

+This project is a fork of [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) by Jonathan Link, used under the Apache License 2.0.

 Converts a PDF file into a text file while keeping the layout of the original PDF.
 Useful to extract the content from a table or a form in a PDF file.
 PDFLayoutTextStripper is a subclass of PDFTextStripper class (from the [Apache PDFBox](https://pdfbox.apache.org/) library).

 ## Use cases